rse/vmix-scripts/README.md

 About
 -----

-This is a small collection of [VB.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET) 2.0 scripts for automating certain tasks and extending the functionality in the video/audio stream mixing software [vMix](https://www.vmix.com/) (4K and Pro editions only).
+This is a collection of [VB.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET) 2.0 scripts for automating certain tasks and extending the functionality in the video/audio stream mixing software [vMix](https://www.vmix.com/) (4K and Pro editions only).